crhall-writing/crhall-writing.github.io/_poems/bar.md

 I suppose I'd never have gone with you

 to that bar underneath Santa Fe
 and let you order for me
-anything you felt was right
-or that you think I'd like

 the most peated scotch
 that'll ever assault my tongue
 almost as striking
-as your eyes lingering when I cough
+as your eyes lingering when I coughed

 you're the type of guy
 that made me realize hours after dusk